 Price: $699-$799

-Product Affiliate links:
+Product links:

-What struck me the most is that the majority of the models I tried to print didn’t require slicer tuning.
+What struck me the most is that most models I tried to print didn’t require slicer tuning.
 I trusted the existing settings of AnkerMake M5 profiles in various slicer software, and it produced great results with default high-speed settings.
 For me, it’s important not to have a print running into the night time, no matter how quiet the machine is.
-Quick printing was definitely a good thing.
+Quick printing was a good thing.
 Apart from the speed bonuses, AnkerMake M5 iconically looks very neat.
 It stands out.
 The embedded AI camera, well-functioning app, and slicer software made my experience exceptional.
 I can see this machine being used by both casual users who want to show off the machine and designers who want their prototypes fast.

 AnkerMake M5 Review by Max Funkner.